Docker L1 - L2 Nodes

 sudo ./clear.sh

-The local ZKsync setup generously equips test wallets with ample amounts of ETH on both L1 and L2, making testing easier.
+The Docker ZKsync environment provides test wallets with substantial ETH balances on both L1 and L2, simplifying the testing process by ensuring sufficient funds for transactions.

 Custom configurations (advanced)